Back to Basics: Understanding Real Estate

 Flipping means after you buy a house for trading purposes, you recondition it by doing necessary repairs before finally selling it.
 Some people choose platforms like Airbnb or real estate investing apps to rent their homes for a particular period.
 Remember that having a good idea about the business cycle is essential, or you might fall into traps where you lose money.

 Real estate investing doesn’t only require buying a home; you can invest even without purchasing one.
-You can buy stocks of homebuilders or Real Estate Investment Trusts (REIT).
+You can buy homebuilders' stocks or real estate investment trusts (REIT).
 These are commercial investments in real estate that gradually give you the benefit.

 Statistics and Real Estate Markets